zowe/community/Technical-Steering-Committee/tsc-governance.md

 In the context of the internal communication TSC is responsible for making sure that the communication is happening in public and that every member of the project has the option to join and express the opinion on the topic.

 In the context of the external communication, the responsibility is to be shared between ZLC as the advisory council and TSC.
-The TSC is responsible for technology related communication with external stakeholders while we expect ZLC to ddrive the business communication with external stakeholders together with Zowe Ambassador select within the TSC.
+The TSC is responsible for technology related communication with external stakeholders while we expect ZLC to drive the business communication with external stakeholders together with Zowe Ambassador select within the TSC.